Department of Languages and Cultures

 In comparison, the American Council on the Teaching of Foreign Languages estimated that just eight percent of college students studied a second language in 2016, which means graduates with that skill will continue to be in demand.

 Reversing the language gap is increasingly important in a global economy where a huge percentage of the world consumers live outside the United States.
 Understanding different cultures enables you to truly connect with customers, clients, and other stakeholders.
 Employees fluent in a foreign language can earn higher salaries, too.

-If you've taken Spanish, German, or French in high school, learn more about our placement exam.
+If you've taken Spanish, German, French, or Latin in high school, learn more about our placement exam.
 You may be able to earn up to 11 credits of back credit after taking one class.